Raquel Turner: Biography

-It was initially intended for that to be Raquel's only appearance in the show, but a year later Sullivan wrote her into the series again, for the 1989 Christmas special, "The Jolly Boys' Outing".
+It was initially intended for that to be Raquel's only appearance in the show.
+However, a year later, Sullivan wrote her into the series again, for the 1989 Christmas special, "The Jolly Boys' Outing".
 During the episode, Del and a group of friends were on their annual day trip to Margate and, by chance, were stranded there for the night when their coach blew up.
 They went to a night club that evening, where Raquel was working as a magician's stage assistant.
 She and Del spoke again, and this time agreed to stay in touch.
 Shortly afterwards, Raquel moved back to Peckham with Del and, from series seven onwards, she became a permanent character.

 Thereafter, Raquel tried on several occasions to resurrect her show-business career, such as auditioning for Shakespeare plays (she won a role in a production, only to turn it down after discovering that she was pregnant) and appearing on stage alongside the singing dustman with a speech impediment, Tony Angelino, in "Stage Fright".
 Following the birth of her and Del's son, Damien, she became a housewife, taking over the cooking and cleaning roles from Uncle Albert.
 In a plot twist in "The Class of '62", it was revealed that she had previously been married to Roy Slater, corrupt police officer and nemesis of Del, for four years.
 Raquel was reunited with her parents in "Time On Our Hands", when she invited them to dinner at the flat.

-A kind-hearted and motherly figure, in Del she met a man with a similar nature – well-intentioned but ultimately with ambitions beyond his talent.
+A kind-hearted and parental figure, she met a man with a similar nature in Del.
 Their relationship suffered several problems, and she briefly left Del in "Fatal Extraction" due to his gambling and heavy drinking.
 They were ultimately reconciled, though never married, despite hints of Del's desire to marry her.
 Her character also changed as the show went on, moving from an ambitious woman lacking in confidence, to a tougher sarcastic one unafraid to stand up to Del's scheming and fast-talking nature.